The RAC Group Tax Strategy for the Financial Year 31 December 2024

-Founded in 1897, RAC has consistently been at the forefront of developing motoring services.
+Founded in 1897, the RAC has consistently been at the forefront of developing motoring services.
 Our breakdown service runs 24 hours a day, 365 days a year.
-We offer an increasingly diverse range of Breakdown, Motor Insurance and Service, Maintenance and Repair services, and other driving services directly to consumers and indirectly through a number of corporate partners.
+We offer an increasingly diverse range of Breakdown, Insurance and Service, Maintenance and Repair services, and other driving services directly to consumers and indirectly through a number of corporate partners.

 Our approach to tax compliance

-RAC is committed to submitting accurate tax filings and making payments on time.
-To do this, RAC uses suitable accounting systems and specialist software to support the tax accounting process.
+The RAC is committed to submitting accurate tax filings and making payments on time.
+To do this, the RAC uses suitable accounting systems and specialist software to support the tax accounting process.
 Where required, we use reputable outsourced providers to manage routine tax compliance matters on our behalf.

 The Group has an appropriately resourced and qualified tax team.
 Members of the tax team undertake regular training and technical updates.
 If a tax treatment is uncertain and judgement is required, the Group may seek external advice from reputable professional advisors.
-Where appropriate, RAC will seek clearances from HMRC on more complex matters.
+Where appropriate, the RAC will seek clearances from HMRC on more complex matters.

-RAC carefully manages tax risks and costs inherent in its commercial transactions, in the same way as any other cost.
-When entering commercial arrangements, RAC seeks to take advantage of available exemptions and reliefs in line with, and in the spirit of, tax law.
-RAC does not engage in contrived or artificial transactions which have the sole or main purpose of avoiding tax.
-RAC does not tolerate tax evasion in its supply chain and has taken appropriate steps to ensure this does not occur.
-RAC has no appetite for systemic and/or material non-compliance with tax requirements, including incurring penalties.
+The RAC carefully manages tax risks and costs inherent in its commercial transactions, in the same way as any other cost.
+When entering into commercial arrangements, the RAC seeks to take advantage of available exemptions and reliefs in line with, and in the spirit of, tax law.
+The RAC does not engage in contrived or artificial transactions which have the sole or main purpose of avoiding tax.
+The RAC does not tolerate tax evasion in its supply chain and has taken appropriate steps to ensure this does not occur.
+The RAC has no appetite for systemic and/or material non-compliance with tax requirements, including incurring penalties.

 Our relationship with HMRC

-As a large and complex business, it is to be expected that from time to time the Group and HMRC may not agree on a tax matter.
+As a large and complex business it is to be expected that from time to time the Group and HMRC may not agree on a tax matter.
 We seek to resolve disputed matters through proactive discussion and negotiation with HMRC but are prepared to litigate where we disagree with a decision.

 Internal governance

 We operate a tax risk management system, procedures and controls which are designed to minimize the risk of errors.
-Details of potential tax risks are maintained on risk registers and are regularly reviewed by the tax team.
+Details of potential tax risks are maintained on risk registers, and are regularly reviewed by the tax team.
 These form part of the SAO certification process which is signed off annually by the CFO.

-This Tax Strategy applies to RAC Group Holdings (Limited) and its subsidiaries (“RAC” or “the Group”).
+This Tax Strategy applies to the RAC Group Holdings (Limited) and its subsidiaries (“the RAC” or “the Group”).
 This publication satisfies our duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the Group’s Tax Strategy.

-Reviewed by the Board: 28 November 2024
+Reviewed by the Board: 24 April 2025

-Next review date: By 31 December 2025
+Next review date: By 24 July 2026

 Who we are